College of Humanities & Behavioral Sciences

 - Develop their critical thinking as well as oral and written communication skills.

-If students choose to complete an internship for academic credit, they will complete paperwork with Dr. William Hrezo, Internship Coordinator for the Department.
-The application form is available in the Internship Manual.
+If students choose to complete an internship for academic credit, they will complete paperwork with Dr. Paige Tan, Internship Coordinator for the Department.

-Students will be signed up for: POSC 485 - Internships in Political Science and Public Administration.
+To receive credit, students submit the internship paperwork and are signed up for: POSC 485 - Internships in Political Science and Public Administration.
 Credits: (3-15).
-They will pay Radford University tuition for the number of hours they plan to earn with the internship.
-Roughly, 110 hours of on-site work along with the completion of related academic assignments will put you in a position to earn three hours of academic credit.
+They pay Radford University tuition for the number of hours they plan to earn with the internship.
+Roughly, 120 hours of on-site work along with the completion of related academic assignments will put you in a position to earn three hours of academic credit.

 Internships for academic credit may be either paid or unpaid.